mathirodao/e-commerce/README.md

     React.js: Used for creating the client-side user interface.

+    React Vite: Used for project setup and rapid development environment.

     Chakra UI: Used for design and creation of user interface components.

     Firebase: Used as a real-time database to store information about products and orders.